genesiscommunitysuccess/docs/versioned_docs/version-previous/01_getting-started/10_web-training/01_web-training-day1.md

 ##### Navigation items

 You can add navigation items to the left-hand side of the navigation bar.
 For each element, you can set `slot="routes"` attribute, so that navigation is controlled via a `@click` event.
-The following is a really basic example for adding a 'Home' button:
+Here is a really basic example for adding a 'Home' button:

 ```javascript
 html`